denisvmedia/farnet-acd/README.md

 ## TODO
 * F6 support from and to the module panel
-* Directory size calculation support
-* F4/Shift-F4 support
-* Handling situations when the remote server is not working properly (sometimes it can return 503)
+* (partially done) Handling situations when the remote server is not working properly (sometimes it can return 503)
 * Partial file upload indication
 * Ask to delete or keep partially downloaded file
-* Support overwriting files when importing them
 * Overwrite confirmation dialog during download
-* Proper Exception handling (at least prevent Far crashes)
+* (partially done) Proper Exception handling (at least prevent Far crashes)

 ## Possible further extension
-* Caching support
 * Trash display
 * Support for untrashing files
 * Folder Tree display